slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*

+> *'Art is a meditation and design is a negotiation.'*

 > *'The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.'*

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*

 > *'There is no exquisite beauty without some strangeness in the proportion.' -- Edgar Allan Poe*

+> *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe*

 > *'Poetry is what gets lost in translation.' -- Robert Frost*

 > *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

+> *'Artistic death is made by consensus.'*

 <!--
-> *'We must never confuse elegance with snobbery' -- Yves Saint Laurent*
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*
-> *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe
 -->